Cloud compliance: What it is and how to build a framework

 In order to establish a collaborative and supported cloud compliance framework across the organization, all teams need to have clear intent, roles and responsibilities.
 Technology, architecture, operations, risk, regulatory compliance and governance groups need to work together to set, manage and socialize security standards, provide continuous support and guidance, and create a transparent process for new services adoption.

 As organizations move towards being fully on cloud, compliance must play an integral role.
 Defining a cloud compliance framework within an organization will go through a journey of maturity and learning to balance roles, responsibilities and accountability.
-However, the standards outlined in this post should be helpful in successfully implementing and managing an effective cloud compliance program.
+However, the standards outlined in this article should be helpful in successfully implementing and managing an effective cloud compliance program.
 As this domain evolves further over time and with continued innovation, cloud compliance as a practice will become a fully operational entity for every consumer.